aang114/COVID-19-in-Singapore/README.md

-# Predicting future COVID-19 cases in different regions of Singapor by using Graph Neural Networks on spatial temporal data
+# Predicting future COVID-19 cases in different regions of Singapore by using Graph Neural Networks on spatial temporal data

 ### GNN Model Used